Yoshiki (musician): Yoshiki Foundation America

 In 2010, Yoshiki founded Yoshiki Foundation America, a California non-profit, public benefit corporation with tax-exempt status as a section 501(c)3.
 The organization provides support for natural disaster relief and recovery, mental health and suicide prevention, and refugee assistance in the form of emergency relief operations throughout the world.

+In 2014, Yoshiki teamed with the Recording Academy in 2014 for a private dinner to raise money for the GRAMMY Foundation.
 Yoshiki and Yoshiki Foundation America have donated several million dollars to international and U.S. disaster relief, including support of the Amazon Rainforest, Australian bushfire victims, aid to victims of Hurricane Harvey, Hurricane Helene and Hurricane Milton, U.S. COVID-19 relief, the Hualien earthquake in Taiwan, the 2018 Hokkaido Eastern Iburi earthquake, and numerous others.

 Through YFA, Yoshiki has supported several charities including the Recording Academy's Musicares foundation, American Red Cross, International Organization for Migration (IOM), Earth Alliance Amazon Forest Fund, Make-A-Wish Foundation, the Australian Red Cross, Rainforest Trust, Japan's National Center for Global Health and Medicine, and St. Vincent Meals on Wheels.

 In January 2025, Yoshiki and Yoshiki Foundation America donated $500,000 in support of relief efforts for the 2025 Los Angeles wildfires and announced Yoshiki Foundation America's support for several charity organizations, including MusiCares, World Central Kitchen, Cedars-Sinai Medical Center, American Red Cross, Motion Picture & Television Fund, Hollywood Chamber of Commerce Foundation, and Entertainment Community Fund.

+In December 2025, Yoshiki and Yoshiki Foundation America donated $200,000 to support victims of the devastating fire at Wang Fuk Court in Hong Kong and flood victims in Thailand and Indonesia.

+In May 2026, Yoshiki donated $100,000 through Yoshiki Foundation America to MusiCares in support of mental health as part of his fight against cyberbullying.
+In July 2026, Yoshiki and Yoshiki Foundation America donated donated €100,000 to support relief efforts for wildfires in France and Spain and ¥10 million donation to assist communities affected by the earthquake in Kumamoto, Japan.
+In August 2026, Yoshiki donated 10 million yen to his hometown of Chiba Prefecture to support victims of severe flooding that struck the region.